ayodelevm/slate/source/index.html.md

 }
 ```

-This endpoint handles getting one group and all it's messages.
+This endpoint handles getting one group and all it"s messages.
 It accepts a query parameter `?archived=false` to retrieve only messages that have not been archived and `?archived=true` to retrieve only messages that have been archived

 **`onSuccess - Status Code [200]`**